FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Array Layout
 There are two options for describing the array layout: uniform or freeform array.

 For a simple uniform array, use the 'uniform_array' section.
 This section provides information on parameters of a uniform array such as number of rows and columns, spacing, etc, along with the id of a mooring system, platform, and turbine that will be used for all platforms.
-These ids connect to details on specific mooring systems, platforms, and turbines in [mooring_systems](#mooring-systems), [Platform](#platforms), and [Turbine](#turbines) sections respectively.
+These ids connect to details on specific mooring systems, platforms, and turbines in [Mooring Systems](#mooring-systems), [Platform](#platforms), and [Topside](#topsides) sections respectively.
 Due to the nature of this method, no shared moorings/anchors can be used.
-Platform IDs for uniform arrays will be assigned automatically in the Project class.
 ```yaml
 # Wind turbine array layout
 uniform_array: